 Jesus and the unpredictable spirit

 Pharisees have a bad reputation for being hypocritical.
-And yet, on the other hand you have to recognize their attempt to live an upright life, even if hypocrisy was in play.
-In contrast to many around them, they were at least expressing an intent to avoid sinful acts.
+And yet, on the other hand you have to recognize their attempt to live an upright life, even if hypocrisy was at play.
+In contrast to many around them, they were at least expressing an intent to lead a righteous life.

 Nicodemus approaches Jesus for a conversation because he recognizes that Jesus could not perform the miracles he had, if he were not from God.
 Nicodemus is essentially trying to confirm that they are both laboring for the same team.
 And yet Jesus responds in a surprising manner.
 He doesn’t openly embrace Nicodemus but instead states that even Nicodemus still needed to be born again of the Spirit if he wanted to see the Kingdom of God.

 Nicodemus, like the Pharisees in general, was predictable, following a set of rules and operating in absolutes.
-Jesus however lives by a different Spirit, and one that like the wind, often surprises people.
+Jesus however lives by a different Spirit, and one that – like the wind – often surprises people.
 He zigs when others expect him to zag.
-Much of the gospels can be summarized as different individuals and groups thinking Jesus is on their side, trying to recruit him, and finding out he operates in ways that confound them.
+Much of the gospels can be summarized as different individuals and groups thinking Jesus is on their side, trying to recruit him to their cause only to find out that he operates in ways that confound them.
 Jesus is, in a way, unpredictable.
-Not that he is erratic.
-But he is able to hold within himself what we often perceive as conflicting virtues in perfect harmony.
+Not erratic.
+Unpredictable in the sense that he is able to hold within himself in perfect harmony what we often perceive as conflicting virtues.

 And for 2,000 years individuals, families, communities and nations have been altered and animated by this Jesus and the Spirit by which he lived.
-Part of what makes him such a captivating person is his ability to avoid being compartimentalized.
-In many ways he’s unpredictable like the Spirit that moves him.
+Part of what makes him such a captivating person is his ability to avoid being compartmentalized.
+He’s unpredictable like the Spirit that moves him.
 He sets impossibly high standards yet communes with the sinful.
 He made bold claims to his own divinity and authority yet he humbled himself to the point of being unjustly hung on a cross.
-And he chastizes his disciples for having little faith yet has the utmost patience and grace.
+And he chastises his disciples for having little faith yet has the utmost patience and grace.

 Even today, Jesus is used as a model for both inclusion and holiness.
 Both grace and judgement.
 Both perfect service and kingship.
 The lion and the lamb.
 The first and the last.

 Yes, the path the Spirit calls us to may be to take the narrow path and avoid the wide path to destruction.
-And in that sense the prevailing wind is predictable.
-But beyond that narrow path are wide open vistas of a life that to many will seem to many as “unpredictable.”
-The type of unpredictable that leads to admiration, which is part of why this Jesus of Nazareth has captivated so many for so long and continues to breathe new life into this world.
+Some look at that life and say it’s restrictive.
+And to a certain extent, yes the prevailing wind is predictable and he does ask us to bear his yoke.
+But beyond that narrow path are wide open vistas of a life that to many will seem as “unpredictable.”
+The type of unpredictable that leads to admiration in the greatest of saints, and perfected in this Jesus of Nazareth who has captivated so many for so long.
+And he offers his Spirit to continue to breathe new life into this world.

 While everyday that passes can certainly be considered just another day in the books, there are particular events that you know, even as they are still unfolding, will remain the topic of conversation for years to come.
 The types of events that will likely make there way into textbooks.
 That our kids and grandkids will ask us about.
 That will be considered pivotal moments for our culture.
 The cliché phrase “we’re living through history” seems all too fitting for these trying times.